 Successful kidney transplants where recipients are still living with their transplant, regardless of how many years ago they received it, are referred to on this web page as ‘functioning kidney transplants’.

 Transplanted kidneys can be donated by either deceased or living donors.
-The number of donated kidneys available for transplantation is insufficient to meet demand, with 1,412 Australians on the kidney transplant waiting list as at 1 November 2022 (ANZOD 2022c).
+The number of donated kidneys available for transplantation is insufficient to meet demand.
+As at 1 May 2023, 1,450 Australians were on the kidney transplant waiting list (ANZOD 2023).

-A total of 656 kidney transplants from deceased donors took place in 2021, with a further 658 as of 1 December 2022.
-The COVID-19 pandemic has substantially affected activity to do with organ donation and transplantation – 857 kidney transplants from deceased donors took place in 2019, falling to 704 in 2020 (ANZOD 2022a,b).
+A total of 729 kidney transplants from deceased donors took place in 2022.
+The COVID-19 pandemic substantially affected activity to do with organ donation and transplantation – 857 kidney transplants from deceased donors took place in 2019, falling to 704 in 2020 (ANZOD 2022).
 For more information on the impact of COVID-19 on CKD, see Impact of COVID-19.

 The number of males with a functioning kidney transplant exceeded the number of females in all age groups.